-Evansville and Vanderburgh County Comprehensive Plan Update City of Evansville and Vanderburgh County 2015
+Evansville Bicycle and Pedestrian Connectivity Master Plan City of Evansville 2015 Evansville and Vanderburgh County Comprehensive Plan Update City of Evansville and Vanderburgh County 2015

+This plan analyzes bicycling and walking in Evansville and makes recommendations for future infrastructure and programming improvements to expand multimodal transportation options throughout the City.
+In particular, downtown would benefit from additional bike amenities and better connectivity across the Lloyd Expressway.
 The plan targets growth in Evansville and Vanderburgh County by encouraging and supporting employment opportunities and livability.
 The plan calls out downtown as a major employment center for the region, but not as a shopping, entertainment and residential hub.
 Key downtown initiatives include reestablishing downtown as the urban core, development of particular amenities, and various redevelopment strategies.

-Metropolitan Evansville Transit System (METS) 2015
+METS Comprehensive Operations Analysis Metropolitan Evansville Transit System (METS) 2015